Knowing how to detect adblock users on your website is a critical must-have for web pages that serve online advertisements.

 - Offer a temporary ad-free experience in exchange for email signup or social follow

-- Block access to the site's content
+- Block access to the site's content beyond the adblock wall

-If ad revenue is critical to a publisher, they likely want to research professional adblock detection and recovery solutions such as Admiral.
-There is an ongoing cat & mouse challenge to adblock and detection, with constant modifications across dozens of adblocking apps and browser extensions.
-It's best left for the experts to handle the critical step of detection for you.
+If ad revenue is critical to a publisher, they likely want to research professional website adblock detection and recovery solutions.
+There is an ongoing cat-and-mouse challenge to adblock detection vs adblockers, with constant modifications across dozens of adblocking apps and adblock browser extensions.

 Adblock Detection Analytics

-A good adblock solution should include dashboards to easily track the ad block rate by device, potential revenue loss, and more.
+A good anti-ad block solution should include dashboards to easily track the ad block rate by device, potential revenue loss, and more.
 Open source DIY solutions can set up Google Analytics event tracking, though both the detection scripts and GA must be manually updated amidst constant tactic changes by adblock vendors.

 How Can Publishers Recover Adblock Revenue?

 Adblock user surveys indicate that 37% said they would be willing to sign up for an email newsletter, 27% said they would be willing to download a publisher app, and critically, 24% said they would be willing to pay for a monthly subscription.

-- Educate - For adblockers that were concerned about spammy annoying ads, since they can no longer see the ads on your site, let them know that the ad experience has changed.
+- Educate - For adblockers who were concerned about spammy annoying ads, since they can no longer see the ads on your site, let them know that the ad experience has changed.

-- Experiment - There are unlimited options in how you engage adblock users.
-The screen location can be tested, the creative size is flexible, the layout and creative can be on brand and friendly.
-Experiment with the engage copy and offers.
-Use the engage to test price points and bundles for paid subscriptions, or use the engage to grow email newsletter signups to diversify your revenue options.
-Join Admiral publishers that have implemented a "Whitelist Wednesday" or "Surge Pricing" for subscription offers that can automatically trigger when traffic hits established peaks.
+Experiment with the Engage copy and offers.
+Use the Engage to test price points and bundles for paid subscriptions, or use the engage to grow email newsletter signups to diversify your revenue options.

 Do you have a solid Adblock Detection and Recovery Solution in place?
-You could implement Admiral's detection and analytics dashboard for free, today.
+You could implement Admiral's detection tag and analytics dashboard for free, today.
 Easy install, immediate results.